-Cherry Hinton Dental Centre provides private dental treatment to patients of all ages.
-Two dentists employ one dental nurse and a trainee dental nurse.
-Both nurses cover the reception and cleaning duties.
+Burnham Market Dental Practice is a single handed practice and provides private dental treatment to patients of all ages.
+The dentist employs a hygienist, and two dental nurses.
+One nurse is the practice manager and both nurses cover the reception duties.

-One of the dentists is the registered manager.
-A registered manager is a person who is registered with the Care Quality Commission to manage the service.
+The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.